ZhongxiangDu/Sift/README.md

-This is C++ implementation of SIFT Algorithm.
+This is an C++ implementation of SIFT Algorithm.

 Use "make" command to compile this project.